junction-express/junction-legal/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 [junction.express](https://junction.express/) enables you to store and publish your data, and we would love for you to use it.
 A junction.express account also allows you to sign into some of our other Services.

-junction.express’s basic service is free, and we offer [paid plans](https://junction.express/pricing/&&??) that add advanced features like extra storage.
+junction.express’s basic service is free, and we offer [paid plans](https://junction.express#pricing) that add advanced features like extra storage.
 We don’t own your content, and you retain all ownership rights you have in the content you post to your website.
 However, be responsible in what you publish.
 In particular, make sure that nothing prohibited (like spam, viruses, or serious threats of violence) appears on your website.

-If you find a junction.express website that you believe violates these Terms, please [let us know](https://en.support.junction.express/report-blogs/&&??).
+If you find a junction.express website that you believe violates these Terms, please [let us know](mailto:junction@wildfire.world).

 **License.** By uploading or sharing Content, you grant us a worldwide, royalty-free, transferable, sub-licensable, and non-exclusive license to use, store, reproduce, modify, distribute, adapt, publicly display, and publish the Content solely for the purpose of providing and improving our products and Services and promoting your website.
 This license also allows us to use third-party service to store your Content using [Digital Ocean](https://www.digitalocean.com/), [Wasabi](https://www.wasabi.com/), [Cloudfare](https://www.cloudflare.com/).
 You also give other junction.express users permission to share your publicly-shared Bluprints of your junction on other junction.express websites and add their own Content to it (aka use your Bluprints as editable templates on their accounts).
 This is while wnsuring none of your data is shared with anyone using the Bluprints you have created.

-**Removing and Back-up of your Content.** If you delete Content after enabling 'Soft-delete' your Content will be aavailable in 'Deleted Records'.
+**Removing and Back-up of your Content.** If you delete Content after enabling 'Soft-delete' your Content will be available in 'Deleted Records'.
 Any act of deletion without enabling the feature will to deletion of the Content from your Junction but will have a version saved as a back-up for a period of a month, during which you can contact us at junction@wildfire.world to retreive the data.

 We follow a daily back-up cycle so any content deleted before 24 hours from uploading will not have a back-up and will be irretrivably deleted from the servers.